bahrus/custom-enhancements/README.md

 I like the promising ideas presented [here](https://github.com/WICG/webcomponents/issues/1029) as far as providing declarative support for managing properties and attributes.
 Based on the reasoning above, I think it makes sense to consider such [improvements to custom elements themselves](https://github.com/WICG/webcomponents/issues/1045), and I see no reason not to carry over such ideas to custom enhancements, which this proposal does in fact do (with some variations where it makes sense).

-Or maybe it makes more sense to "pilot" such ideas on custom enhancements, and then apply to custom elements.
+Or maybe it would make more sense to "pilot" such ideas on custom enhancements, and then apply to custom elements.
 I think those ideas are 100% compatible with this proposal, and shouldn't break it in any way.

 ## Backdrop